 HANGING GARLAND AND BANNERS

-A cute idea for your Christmas mantel decor is to add whimsical garland.
+A cute idea for your Christmas mantel decor is to add a whimsical garland.
 Counting down the days to Christmas was always a big thing in our house.
 This countdown garland is a great way to continue that tradition.

 I’m totally in love with my red and white felt ball garlands.
 I bought these fun pieces at a home décor warehouse sale where there are crowds waiting to get in to buy huge furniture at great discounts.